ADD CONDITION

 Is CoughDrops-421 safe to use during pregnancy?

-There are no specific warnings or recommendations regarding the use of CoughDrops-421 for nursing mothers in the provided text.
+There are no specific warnings or recommendations regarding the use of CoughDrops-421 for nursing mothers.

 How should I store CoughDrops-421?